RatioInteractive/DevPractices/pages/android/ratiotv_debugging_tools.md

 * Setting up a proxy(see instructions below)

 The SDK Tools can be downloaded here: https://developer.android.com/sdk/installing/index.html?pkg=tools

+*We recommend using Android Studio to monitor Logcat.
+Just create a new Android studio project, which will then expose the 'Android Monitor' tab which shows Logcat output.

-*To see log output, execute the following command line command: adb logcat
+*To see log output in the command line, execute the following command line command: adb logcat

 *If you are on a unix machine, and you want to filter log output for your app only, execute:
 ``adb logcat | grep `adb shell ps | grep {app.package.name} | cut -c10-15` ``